jensb/iphoto2xmp/README.md

  * Keywords (iPhoto does not use hierarchical tags)
  * Event names (used for the folder structure, not exported into XMP)
  * GPS coordinates
- * GPS coordinate names (Country, City, etc.).
-These are in Properties.apdb::RKPlace, RKPlaceName
  * Edited and original images, edit operation (eg. "Crop", "WhiteBalance", ...)
  * Face names and face coordinates
  * Face names and face coordinates in rotated or cropped images (TODO: still buggy if the image had EXIF rotation flags set since then iPhoto saves weird position values)
  * Hidden, Starred, Flagged, Editable, Original, isInTrash flags (as tags)
  * iPhoto and iOS edit operations as additional *.plist sidecar files (so far, not all are decoded)
- * export iPhoto (before 9.1(?))
+ * iPhoto (before 9.1(?))
 Event notes (to a text file).
- * export Albums as keyword collections (Library:RKFolder/RKAlbum, Library:RKAlbumVersion)
-   => into "TopLevelAlbums/" tag hierarchy
+ * Albums as tag collections (Library:RKFolder/RKAlbum, Library:RKAlbumVersion) into "TopLevelAlbums/" tag hierarchy
- * export iPhoto's Slideshows, Calendars, Cards, Books at least as keyword collections (to identify which photos were used).
-   => into "TopLevelKeepsakes/" tag hierarchy
+ * iPhoto's Slideshows, Calendars, Cards, Books as tag collections (to identify which photos were used) into "TopLevelKeepsakes/" tag hierarchy
- * export Smart Album rules into a separate text file so they can be recreated in the target application (the structure is not decoded yet but can be looked at)
+ * Smart Album rules into a separate text file so they can be recreated in the target application (the structure is not decoded yet but can be looked at)
+ * Event notes into a SQL script that can be run against the digikam4.db (using sqlite) to recreate them as Album descriptions

 ## Post Mortem operations (Digikam specific)